top of page

 “I travel every month, so does this mean I cannot take it with me on my devices or watch in hotels?”
 (Yes, you can.)

-People just love to make up fake scenarios to be victimized by.
-Jeez!
 Why stress yourself out like that?
 What ever happened to “do your homework”?
-Do people just not do that anymore?

-Those are all valid questions to ask but, not in the comment section of a random Instagram post of some person you’ve never met.
-Go find the answer.
-Relax.
-So many people are getting worked up over scenarios that are not even real.
+The questions those people pose are all valid questions but, don't ask them in the comment section of a random Instagram post of some person you’ve never met.
+Go find the actual answer.
+And for goodness sake, relax!

 bottom of page